auth0/docs/articles/quickstart/backend/golang/interactive.md

 <!-- markdownlint-disable MD041 MD025 -->

 # Add Authorization to a Go application.
-Auth0 allows you to quickly add authentication and gain access to user profile information in your application.
-This guide demonstrates how to integrate Auth0 with any new or existing ASP.NET Owin Web API application using the [go-jwt-middleware](https://github.com/auth0/go-jwt-middleware) package.
+This guide demonstrates how to integrate Auth0 with any new or existing Go API application using the [go-jwt-middleware](https://github.com/auth0/go-jwt-middleware) package.

 If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.